purplecones/nightmarejs-digitalocean-ubuntu/README.md

 # nightmarejs-digitalocean-ubuntu

-Spin up Digital Ocean Ubuntu Droplet
+Spin up Digital Ocean Ubuntu Droplet and ssh to it

 ![](https://raw.githubusercontent.com/purplecones/nightmarejs-digitalocean-ubuntu/master/do.png)